 4. Branding–Built overtime by the ability of a company to deliver a product or service that, in the customer’s mind, is special and consistent.

-Most businesses will not have all these characteristics if any, however, the ultimate winners in a given vertical will likely have multiple.
+Most businesses will not have all these characteristics, if any.
+However, the ultimate winners in a given vertical will likely have multiple.

 Those are the companies you want to own and more importantly, hold onto(the hard part).

-It is easy to understand the concepts above, but executing them is an art.
+It's easy to understand the concepts above, but executing them is an art.
 Investing is not an exact science.